 Proper handling and restraint is important.
-Rabbits have powerful hindlimbs, which can kick out and lead to broken backs.
-Rabbits should never be held by the ears; they should be scruffed at the neck, and the body firmly supported at the rump.
-If they are not held properly and securely, fractures or luxations of lumbar vertebrae can easily follow struggling.
-If a rabbit appears to be very stressed or excited, a sedative may be indicated to avoid injuries caused by handling.
-Midazolam at 0.5–1 mg/kg, IM, is often enough to adequately sedate the rabbit for a thorough physical examination.
+Rabbits have powerful hindlimbs, which they can kick out, potentially resulting in serious injury.
+Rabbits should never be held by the ears; they should be scruffed at the neck, with the body firmly supported at the rump.
+When not restrained properly and securely, fractures or luxations of lumbar vertebrae can easily follow struggling.
+If a rabbit appears to be very stressed or excited, a sedative may be indicated to avoid iatrogenic injuries.
+Midazolam at a dosage of 0.5–2mg/kg, IM, once is often enough to adequately sedate the rabbit for a thorough physical examination.

 Most techniques for physical examination suitable for dogs and cats may be applied to rabbits.
-A thorough oral examination, including palpation of the face and bottom of the jaw, should be performed to evaluate dental health.
+A thorough oral examination, including palpation of the face and jaw, should be performed to evaluate dental health.
+This stressful procedure does not need to be performed if the rabbit is eating normally.
+Conscious rabbits will usually resist a full dental examination, and sedation or anesthesia is required.
 An otoscope or a pediatric nasal speculum can assist visualization of the molars.
-The conscious rabbit will usually resist a full dental examination, and sedation or anesthesia is required.
 Sex can be determined by depressing the external genitalia to reveal a slit-like vulva in females or the penis in males.
-The testicles descend at 10–12 wk.
-Normal body temperature is 103.3°–104°F (39.6°–40°C).
-Body temperature <100.4°F or >105°F is cause for concern.
+The testicles descend at 10–12 weeks.
+Normal body temperature is 100.5°–104°F (39.6°–40°C).
+Body temperature < 100.4°F or >104°F is cause for concern.

 Blood can be collected from the cephalic vein, lateral saphenous vein, and the jugular vein.
-The lateral saphenous vein is easy to access when the rabbit is held and resting on someone's forearm, with the restrainer holding the leg above the stifle joint.
-The lateral saphenous vein runs across the lateral aspect of the tibia at the middle of the length of the bone.
-In larger rabbits (>3 kg), the ear veins can also be used.
+The lateral saphenous vein is generally easy to access when the rabbit is held and resting on an assistant's forearm, with the assistant holding the limb proximal to the stifle joint.
+The lateral saphenous vein crosses the lateral aspect of the tibia at the middle of the length of the bone.
+In larger rabbits (>3 kg), the lateral ear veins can also be used.
 The auricular or marginal ear vein provides a site for venous administration or catheterization.
 Drugs should not be injected through the ear veins, because this can lead to phlebitis and subsequent ear sloughing.
 Only physiologic crystalloid fluids should be administered via the ear vein.
 The central artery can be accessed for direct blood pressure monitoring during anesthesia; no drugs should be injected into the central artery.
 The auricular vasculature is sensitive to temperature; having the rabbit warm (or at least having the ear warm) and applying a topical anesthetic cream greatly facilitate these procedures.

 Clinical pathology in rabbits varies from that in other domestic animals.
 The normal neutrophil:lymphocyte ratio is 1:1.
-The rabbit neutrophil is called a “pseudoeosinophil” or heterophil because of its red-staining cytoplasmic granules.
-Both the heterophil and the granules are smaller than the eosinophil and eosinophil red granules.
+The rabbit neutrophil is sometimes called a pseudoeosinophil or more commonly heterophil because of its red-staining cytoplasmic granules.
+Both, the heterophil and the granules are smaller than the eosinophil and eosinophil red granules.
 Rabbits do not usually respond with a leukocytosis to an active infection.
 In case of stress, the ratio of the heterophils and lymphocytes changes toward a relative heterophilia without increasing the total WBC count.
 Many sick rabbits have hemoglobin and PCV values much lower than normal; this makes the PCV one of the best indicators of healthy or sick animals.
-Rabbit calcium metabolism results in higher normal blood calcium levels (up to 16 mg/dL) and a wider range than other animals, which can lead to an erroneous diagnosis of hypercalcemia.
+Calcium metabolism in rabbits results in higher normal blood calcium levels (up to 16 mg/dL) and a wider range than in other animals, which can lead to an erroneous diagnosis of hypercalcemia.
 Rabbit urine ranges from yellow to brown or reddish.
 A dipstick can quickly differentiate normal rabbit urinary pigments from hematuria.
 Traces of glucose and protein are normal in rabbit urine.

 A ratio of 1 buck to 10 does is common practice, but many commercial growers find that 1 buck to 20–25 does is more economical.
 Bucks can be used daily without decreasing fertility; more frequent use requires periods of rest.
 The doe should always be taken to the buck’s cage for breeding.
 The breeding program should continue year round.
 Does that experience long periods of rest between litters tend to become obese and difficult to breed.
 Does constantly in gestation and lactation may become underweight, and their receptivity to the buck and fertility decrease dramatically.
 If breeding is delayed several weeks and the doe is given full feed, weight is quickly regained.